kledsonhugo/azure-ado-selfagent/README.md

 <br><br>
 The [Azure Command-Line Interface (CLI)](https://learn.microsoft.com/en-us/cli/azure/what-is-azure-cli) is required to perform this section.

-It is a cross-platform command-line tool to connect to Azure and execute administrative commands on Azure resources.

-It allows the execution of commands through a terminal using interactive command-line prompts or a script.
 <br><br>

 1. Go to your organization and select **Organization settings**.